Looking Down on London

 london-footprints.co.uk

 London is a large but distinctive city so there is much to be gained by viewing it from above.
 The ideas on this page are grouped into three categories: freeview, reasonably priced and expensive.
 All the places listed are generally open to the public.
 There are lots of others available if you have friends in high places (excuse pun!).
-Unfortunately threats of terrorism have closed many venues.
+Unfortunately threats of terrorism closed many venues.
 If you know of any good vantage points I haven't included I would be interested to hear about them.
 Please use my Guestbook.

 Tip: when visiting 'lookouts' you will probably want to take your camera and binoculars are useful.